Vallabha-Praneeth/Infinity-Pixel-Chat-Bot/README.md

 User: "How do I reset my password?"
 Bot: [Provides step-by-step instructions from knowledge base]

-User: "I'm getting a 403 error when accessing the billing dashboard"
+User: "I'm getting a 403 error when accessing billing"
 Bot: "I've created ticket TCK-1733148920123-456 for your issue..."

 User: "What's the status of ticket TCK-1733148920123-456?"